 NOT IDENTIFIED Clause

 password clause lets you create a local role and indicates that the user must specify the password to the database when enabling the role.
-The password can contain only single-byte characters from your database character set regardless of whether this character set also contains multibyte characters.
+The password can contain single-byte or multibyte characters.
+If you use a multibyte password, you must ensure that your database and client are both configured to support NLS.

 package clause lets you create a secure application role, which is a role that can be enabled only by applications using an authorized package.
 If you do not specify